Chapter 2:

 “Okay!
 I’ll be back in a bit, then.”

 The monsters of the first two floors held an uneasy peace with each other.
 Ever since Kiyah had moved up to the first floor and declared herself its guardian, its inhabitants had enjoyed a reasonable safety when traversing the first 4 levels of the dugeon.
 Still, they were far from welcome.
-Something as impertinent as cutting wood on one of the lower floors always carried a slight chance of inciting a fight with the locals, even if the trees regrew almost instantly.
+Something as impertinent as cutting wood on one of the lower floors always carried a slight chance of inciting a fight with the locals with it, even if the trees regrew almost instantly.
 Uatchita gripped her axe tightly as she descended the stairs.

 The acacia forest was easily her favourite place within the dungeon.
 She wasn’t sure what magic maintained it, but in the middle of a desolate and dark stone hall emerged a small grouping of trees, complete with a pond and sunshine sparkling through the crowns.
 There were even a few birds.
 She would often spend hours sitting on one of the rocks near the water, feeling the prickly yellow grass between her toes and watching the birds go about their day.
 She had quickly noticed that none of them ever left the forest.
-Something about it made her sad.
+Something about them made her sad.
 But she didn’t have time to meander today.

 She picked out one of the sturdier-looking trees and started chipping away at it.
 As it tumbled, it collided with one of the neighbouring trees, leading the birds assembled within its crown to tweet shrilly and disperse.
 Uatchita muttered an apology under her breath and rolled the trunk to the ground.
 Within an hour, she had managed to cut it into more manageable segments.
 Happy with her progress, she decided to take a short break and went to sit down on one of the logs, when she suddenly had the strong feeling that she was being watched.